 There are some original elements like one of the characters is a teen mom, can’t say I’ve seen that a lot.
-Ahem, speaking of teen mom’s there is something about DeStefano’s writing that boggles my mind.
-In the The Glass Spare one of the 25-year-old brothers marries a 15-year-old year old.
-And like, in the Chemical Garden series a man in his twenties gets like a young teenager pregnant ?
-I guess the teenagers with older men things just isn’t for me.
+Ahem, speaking of teen moms there is something about DeStefano’s writing that boggles my mind.
+In The Glass Spare one of the 25-year-old brothers marries a 15-year-old year old.
+And like, in the Chemical Garden series a man in his twenties gets like a young teenager pregnant?
+I guess the teenagers with older men thing just isn’t for me.

 1/2 of the blogging duo at Books and Sensibility, I have been blogging about and reviewing books since 2011.
 I read any and every genre, here on the blog I mostly review Fantasy, Adult Fiction, and Young Adult with a focus on audiobooks.